hashicorp/terraform/website/docs/language/expressions/for.html.md

 layout: "language"
 page_title: "For Expressions - Configuration Language"
 description: |-
-  Using `for` expressions in Terraform configurations.
+  `for` expressions transform complex input values into complex output values.
+Learn how Terraform orders elements and how to filter inputs and group results.
 ---

 # `for` Expressions